digital-sound-antiques/node-spfm/README.md

-A command-line controller for [SPFM Light](http://www.pyonpyon.jp/~gasshi/fm/spfmlight.html).
+A command-line controller for SPFM Light

 ![](./images/node-spfm.png)

 This screen shot is node-spfm running under [cool-retro-term](https://github.com/Swordfish90/cool-retro-term).

+# Important
+You should not ask SPFM Light

 # Feature